 What the Brief Covers

-Narrative & Positioning
+Narrative and Positioning

-Likely Questions & Concerns
+Likely Questions and Concerns

 The questions this investor is likely to ask based on their thesis, portfolio, and investment patterns — and where friction or hesitation is most likely to surface.
 Knowing these in advance means you’re preparing answers, not improvising them.